Your first choice for

 Neuronal Ceroid Lipofuscinosis (NCL)

-Neuronal Ceroid Lipofuscinosis (NCL) is a progressive degeneration disease of the central nervous system.
+Neuronal Ceroid Lipofuscinosis (NCL) is a serious progressive degeneration disease of the central nervous system.
 In Golden Retrievers, NCL is caused by a 2 base pair deletion in the CLN5 gene causing a frameshift and premature termination codon.

 Affected Golden Retrievers begin to develop signs of the disease around 13 months old.
 Often the first sign of NCL is a loss of coordination during basic movements including walking, running, climbing stairs, particularly when excited.
 As the disease progresses, the loss of coordination becomes evident even when the dogs are calm; the dogs may also experience tremors, seizures, or blindness.
 Compulsive behaviors, anxiety, and loss of previously learned behavior are also common.
 Affected dogs may likewise become agitated or aggressive as the disease continues to progress.
 Due to the severity of the disease and loss of quality of life, most affected dogs are euthanized by 2-3 years of age.